brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/WhatDoesItDo/Index.rst

 What does it do?
 ================

-To put it simple: kreXX is a simple alternative for the fluid debugger :literal:`<f:debug/>`.
+To put it simple: kreXX is an alternative for the fluid debugger :literal:`<f:debug/>`.

 The problem with :literal:`<f:debug/>` is that is can be a little bit discrete when debugging objects.
 It only shows protected properties which may or may not be reachable in the template file.